sriramcu/college_attendance/README.md

     have 3 options- Present, absent and not scheduled (not counted as a class at all, so not factored into the attendance percentage).
 <br><br>
-10. Hit 'check current attendance' to see your current attendance.
+10. Hit '**check current attendance**' to see your current attendance.
 An attendance below 75% is shown in red.
 <br><br>
 11. To check day-wise attendance as entered in database, click on 'View detailed daywise